openwrt/packages/CONTRIBUTING.md

 * An up-to-date copyright notice.
 Use OpenWrt if no other present or supply your own.
 * A (PKG_)MAINTAINER definition listing either yourself or another person in the field.
     (E.g.: PKG_MAINTAINER:= Joe D. Hacker `<jdh@jdhs-email-provider.org`>)
-* A PKG_LICENSE and optional PKG_LICENSE_FILE definition showing the license type and what file(s) in the package, if present, contain it respectively.
-The license type tag should be in the form suggested by the Software Package Data Exchange (SPDX) license list.
-Using these normalized tags will aide us in filtering packages based on license type.
-See below for a abbreviated list of some common license tags.
-    (E.g.: PKG_LICENSE:=GPL-2.0+; PKG_LICENSE_FILE:=COPYING)
+* A PKG_LICENSE tag declaring the main license of the package.
+    (E.g.: PKG_LICENSE:=GPL-2.0+) Please use SPDX identifiers if possible (see list at the bottom).
+* An optional PKG_LICENSE_FILE including the filename of the license-file in the source-package.

 Commits and pull-requests: